fastai/fastcore/README.md

 We also use `**kwargs` frequently.
 In python `**kwargs` in a parameter like means "*put any additional keyword arguments into a dict called `kwargs`*".
-Normally, using `kwargs` makes an API quite difficult to work with, because it breaks things like tab-completion and popup lists of signatures. `fastcore.utils` provides `use_kwargs` and `delegates` to avoid this problem.
+Normally, using `kwargs` makes an API quite difficult to work with, because it breaks things like tab-completion and popup lists of signatures. `utils` provides `use_kwargs` and `delegates` to avoid this problem.
 See our [detailed article on delegation](https://www.fast.ai/2019/08/06/delegation/) on this topic.

 `GetAttr` solves a similar problem (and is also discussed in the article linked above): it's allows you to use Python's exceptionally useful `__getattr__` magic method, but avoids the problem that normally in Python tab-completion and docs break when using this.
 For instance, you can see here that Python's `dir` function, which is used to find the attributes of a python object, finds everything inside the `self.default` attribute here: